--with-cgi (default: no)

 Activate recipes for documentation source file spelling checks with aspell

 tool.
-Default behavior depends on availability of the tool, so if present — it would run for make check
+Default behavior depends on availability of the tool, so if present — it would run for make check by default, to facilitate quicker acceptance

 of contributions.